joneslee111/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

+I am an ambitious and driven Full Stack Junior Developer with a background in fast-paced and demanding roles that required accuracy and thorough communication.

+Since January 2021, I have been studying at the highly intensive coding bootcamp, Makers Academy, where I have been able to develop my skills in software development through solo and group projects.
+Studying at Makers, has engrained in me, the importance of writing clean, readable and tested code.

+I am looking for a role where I can further strengthen my knowledge in programming in a supportive environment that promotes and follows the best coding practices.

 ## Projects

 | Name                         | Description       | Tech/tools        |